 The Top 100 Foods High In Polyphenols

-Polyphenols are bioactive compounds that we can find in a wide range of plant-based foods.
+Polyphenols are bioactive compounds present in a wide range of plant-based foods.

 1. Cloves (15,188 mg per 100g)